kebaldwi/DNAC-TEMPLATES/LABS/LAB1-PNP-PREP/README.md

 !
 ```

-Next we will introduce the helper address statement on the management Vlan's SVI to point to the router or switch where the DHCP configuration is.
-Connect to switch ***3850*** and paste the following configuration:
+Next, we will configure the helper address statement on the management VLAN's SVI to point to the router or switch to the DHCP configuration.
+Connect to switch ***c3850-1*** and paste the following configuration:

 ```
 !